vortexmakes/RKH/doc/readme.txt

 can represent only choices relevant for a given CPU, operating system, compiler, etc.
 \li ( 2) Ports to the 80x86 processor.
-The CPU architecture is placed as the first level of nesting within the \\portable directory.
+The CPU architecture is placed as the first level of nesting within the \c source/portable/ directory.
 Examples of CPU architectures could be: 80x86, Coldfire, S08, ARM Cortex, ARM Thumb, MSP430, etc.
 Please note that a separate directory is needed whenever the CPU architecture